Vim-Karene/ScroogeLoot/README.md

 ### Editing PlayerData

 Use `/sl pm` in game to open the **Player Management** window.
-All fields of the `PlayerData` table can be edited directly in this window.
-Saving will broadcast the updated table to the raid.
-Player data is stored in saved variables so any changes persist between sessions.
+This window now edits the persistent `PlayerDB` saved variables directly.
+Saving your changes does not broadcast them but they will persist between sessions.

 The saved data is written to `PlayerDB` which lives in its own file `WTF/Account/<ACCOUNT>/SavedVariables/PlayerDB.lua`.
 If the file or